mories76/udmprose-iptv/README.md

 The /etc folder remains but the /opt foler is being reset.
 This means that the podman binaries in /usr/bin and /usr/libexec are missing.
 The configuration files in /etc/containers are still there.
 I am not sure yet about the /var/lib/containers folder.
 This is the folder where the containers images are kept.

-- Repeat the step from # Download and copy podman installation archive to UDM PRO SE
+- Repeat the step from [Download and copy podman installation archive to UDM PRO SE](#download-and-copy-podman-installation-archive-to-udm-pro-se)
-- Repeat the step from # Extract zip file.
-  But when extracing the second file do not replace the file /etc/containers/containers.conf when asked for
+- Repeat the step from [Extract zip file](#extract-zip-file) But when extracing the second file do not replace the file /etc/containers/containers.conf when asked for
 - Clear the storage/cache older
 ```